 How is it present in our lives and the decisions we make?
 Deacon Joe will talk about the presence of the Holy Spirit in scripture and our lives.

-As the Episcopal branch of the Jesus Movement, we work to foster Beloved Communities where all people may experience dignity and see themselves and others as beloved children of God.
 This committee will be meeting monthly and discussing Living Into God’s Dream.
 Meetings held via Zoom.

 Using Bible passages, we'll discuss important topics in the Christian tradition and their relevance in our lives today.